Zenith Model 12-S-471 Console Radio (1940)

 Your 1945 Radio Here Now!
 Television Sound Connection—which means you can buy Zenith for the future with confidence.
 When television comes . . . you will be ready for it.

-The TV Sound Connector was a bit of a hedge against obsolescence.
+The TV Sound Connector was a hedge against obsolescence.
 Television broadcasting was largely experimental before World War II, and affordable TVs were not available until the late 1940s.
 A tiny number of prewar TVs were manufactured with no audio section, to reduce their cost.
-You plugged them into a radio or other amplifier to hear the sound.
+You plugged them into a radio or phono amplifier to hear the sound.

 For a few years, some manufacturers offered a Television connector for this purpose.
-These connectors were rarely used in practice.
+I suspect that very few of these connectors were used in practice.
 From the late 1940s onward, TVs included their own audio amplifiers.

 Had Zenith been able to predict the future, they would also have known that there would be no such thing as a "1945 radio" for non-military customers.
 When the United States entered World War II, all domestic radio manufacturing was diverted to war production.
 The wartime moratorium was not lifted until 1946.